MooersLab/pymolsnips/README.md

 endif
 ```

-In the Vundle plugin section of the `.vimrc` file, add the following lines:
+In the Vundle plugin section of the <em>.vimrc</em> file, add the following lines:

 ```vim
 " Ultisnips requires *Vim* installed with python.